UK house prices rise at fastest annual pace since 2016 - Halifax | MarketScreener

 "We continue to believe that significant downward pressure on house prices should be expected at some point in the months ahead as the realities of an economic recession are felt ever more keenly," Galley said.

-(Reporting by Andy Bruce; editing by William Schomberg)
+(Reporting by Andy Bruce; editing by William Schomberg and Paul Sandle)